-Frustrating!
-Since the medication wears off after varying lengths of time, one never knows when it may be impossible to complete ordinary tasks.
+Living with Parkinson's disease can be frustrating.
+Since the medication wears off after varying lengths of time, you never know when it may be impossible to complete ordinary tasks.
 Imagine wanting to get out of bed, but not being able to pull the sheet back or get up.
 Or think about trying to answer the phone only to discover your voice isn't working.
 Patients know what they want to do, but their bodies don't respond.
-The concentrated effort required to perform ordinary actions causes the fatigue most patients live with constantly.
+The concentrated effort required to perform ordinary actions causes the fatigue most people live with constantly.

-Our team will work closely with you and personalize your care so you become as functional as you can be.
+Our team works closely with you to personalize your care so you become as functional as possible.
 The goal is to provide comprehensive, coordinated medical and surgical care for improved quality of life, including diagnosis, rehabilitative services and continued medical management for complex movement disorders.

 We also recognize that Parkinson's disease affects more than just the patient.
 That's why we strive to provide support not just for you, but also for loved ones and caretakers who may be affected.